Lou Dobbs*

 In 1980, Dobbs joined CNN as chief economics correspondent and anchor of Moneyline.
 He later became anchor and managing editor of Lou Dobbs Tonight, which attracted CNN's second largest audience after Larry King Live, with about 800,000 viewers per night.
 He was also an editorial columnist, syndicated radio show host, and lecturer.
 In 2010, Dobbs transitioned to Fox Business Network, and the following year, Lou Dobbs Tonight was relaunched.

-Honored by his Horatio Alger Award, Dobbs says, "Being involved with the Association has given me more opportunities to mentor and give support to our nation's deserving youth."
+Honored by his Horatio Alger Award, Dobbs said, "Being involved with the Association has given me more opportunities to mentor and give support to our nation's deserving youth."